gerbera/gerbera/README.md

 MediaTomb is an open source (GPL) UPnP MediaServer which allows you to stream your digital media through your home network and listen to/watch it on a variety of UPnP compatible devices.

-It is pretty much dead upstream, so this is my attempt to get kick it back into life.
+_MediaTomb is pretty much dead upstream, so this is my attempt to get kick it back into life._

-Patches are very welcome as are issue reports.
+**Pull requests are very welcome and reporting issues is encouraged.**

 ##Features